First month 25% off for new traders — code

 Cold versus warm: the distinction that changes everything

-cold request pays the full sequence: DNS + TCP + TLS + TTFB.
+cold request pays the full sequence: name resolution, TCP, TLS, then TTFB.
 A warm request reuses an already-open, already-encrypted connection, so it pays only the round trip plus server time.
-The difference is large: a cold request to the order book might total 85 ms, while the same request on a warm pooled connection is around 23 ms.

-Why does this matter?
-Because a real trading bot keeps its connections open.
-It holds a persistent connection pool to the CLOB and a long-lived WebSocket for market data.
-So the warm number is the one that reflects your actual trading latency — and the cold number, which many simple tools report as “your latency,” dramatically overstates it.
-Any benchmark that does not separate the two is misleading you.
-We will come back to this when we explain why a bash one-liner falls short.
+This matters because a real trading bot keeps its connections open.
+It holds a pooled connection to the CLOB and a long-lived WebSocket for market data.
+The warm number is the one that reflects your actual trading latency, and the cold number, which many simple tools report as “your latency,” dramatically overstates it.
+Any benchmark that does not separate the two is misleading you, and this is the main reason a quick command-line check is not enough to make a decision on.

 Run a latency test fifty times and you get fifty different numbers.
-Reporting the average of them is one of the most common mistakes in trading infrastructure, because the average hides exactly the events that cost you money.
-Percentiles tell the real story.
+Reporting their average is one of the most common mistakes in trading infrastructure, because the average hides exactly the events that cost money.

 • p50 (median).
-Half your requests are faster than this, half slower.
-This is your typical latency.
+Half your requests are faster, half slower.
+Your typical latency.

 • p99.
-Ninety-nine percent finish within this time.
-This is the tail that bites during real trading — one slow order in a hundred.
+The tail that bites during real trading: one slow order in a hundred.

 • max.
 The single worst request in the run.
-Useful for spotting catastrophic outliers (a multi-second max almost always means a DNS or routing problem, not normal variance).
+Useful for spotting outliers that the percentiles smooth over.

-Here is the practical rule: a fast median with a tight tail beats a slightly faster median with a loose tail.
-A profile of p50 = 23 ms, p99 = 35 ms, jitter = 4 ms is excellent.
-A profile of p50 = 20 ms, p99 = 300 ms, jitter = 40 ms is dangerous, even though its median looks better — because one order in a hundred is stalling for a third of a second, and during a fast market that is precisely when you needed it to be quick.
+The practical rule: a fast median with a tight tail beats a slightly faster median with a loose tail.
+A profile of p50 22 ms, p99 45 ms, jitter 6 ms is good.
+A profile of p50 20 ms, p99 300 ms, jitter 40 ms is dangerous, even though the median looks better, because one order in a hundred stalls for a third of a second and it will happen exactly when the market is moving.

-When you compare two providers, compare them on p50, p99, and jitter together, and make sure both runs happened at the same time of day — market activity inflates tails, so a quiet-hour run will always look better than a busy-hour run regardless of the hardware.
-This is the single biggest source of misleading provider comparisons.
+And when you compare two boxes, make sure both runs happened at the same time.
+Market activity inflates tails, so a quiet-hour run always flatters a box against a busy-hour run regardless of the hardware.
+This is the single biggest source of misleading provider comparisons, including honest ones.

 The endpoints a real Polymarket bot actually touches

-CLOB — the order book and order submission (trade-critical). https://clob.polymarket.com.
-This is where you read the order book and where you post and cancel orders.
-It is the single most important REST path for execution.
-Test it against a live token’s order book (/book?token_id=...) so the request reaches the origin matching engine rather than being served from a CDN edge cache.
+CLOB, the order book and order submission (trade-critical). https://clob.polymarket.com.
+Where you read the book and post or cancel orders.
+Test it against a live token’s order book so the request reaches the origin rather than a cached edge.

-WebSocket market channel — the real-time feed (trade-critical). wss://ws-subscriptions-clob.polymarket.com/ws/market.
-This is how your bot sees the book move in real time.
-For most strategies this is the single most important path of all, because it determines how current your view of the market is.
-The right way to measure it is a PING/PONG round-trip on a live connection — not just the time to open the socket.
+WebSocket market channel, the real-time feed (trade-critical).
+This is how your bot sees the book move.
+For most strategies it is the single most important path, because it decides how current your view of the market is.
+Measure it with a PING/PONG round-trip on a live connection, not just the time to open the socket.

-Gamma API — market metadata. https://gamma-api.polymarket.com.
-Market definitions, events, and metadata.
+Gamma API, market metadata.
+Market definitions, events and token IDs.
 Not on the hot path, but your bot reads it.

-Data API — history and positions. https://data-api.polymarket.com.
-Portfolio, positions, and historical data.
-Not latency-critical, but worth checking for reachability.
+Data API, positions and history.
+Not latency-critical, worth checking for reachability.

-A test that only checks the CLOB misses the relayer delay, the chain flakiness, and — most importantly — the WebSocket feed.
-The Python probe below measures every one of these in a single run.
+A test that only checks the CLOB misses the relayer, the chain, the feed, and your signal source.
+The probe below measures all of them in a single run.

-ping gives you a round-trip number. mtr is far more useful: it shows every router (hop) between your VPS and the destination, with latency and packet loss at each.
-This is the only method that reveals why your network latency is what it is.
+ping gives a round-trip number. mtr is far more useful, showing every hop between your box and the destination with latency and packet loss at each:

 mtr -rwzbc 30 clob.polymarket.com